 Since shopping tags only appear on the mobile version, many brands include a CTA at the bottom of each caption directing the viewer to their bio link.

-You don’t have to limit your shopping tags to just one per post, though.
-Many brands feature multiple shoppable products and collections in posts.
+You don’t have to limit your shopping tags to just one per post.

 For example, Pottery Barn showcases a collection of pottery in which many of the products are tagged.
 At first, the viewer only sees a photograph and the “view products” icon.